brianwarner/ralitsapetkova.com/publications.md

 [Download &raquo;](/papers/JFE-the_expected_value_premium-chen_petkova_zhang-2007_april.pdf)

-## DO THE FAMA-FRENCH FACTORS PROXY FOR INNOVATIONS IN PREDICTIVE VARIABLES?, 2006
+## Do The Fama-French Factors Proxy For Innovations In Predictive Variables?, 2006

 *Journal of Finance 61, 581-612*